DataDog/documentation/content/en/observability_pipelines/guide/custom-metrics-governance.md

 ### Problem

 Your overall volume of custom metrics is dependent on the number of tag value combinations submitted to Datadog.
 See [Custom Metrics Billing][8] to learn how custom metrics are counted.
 It is possible for a particular tag key's cardinality to unintentionally spike.
 For example, the `path` tag usually has 100 unique tag values, but then suddenly spikes to 100,000 unique values.
 This sudden increase in tag cardinality can cause an increase in your overall custom metrics volumes.
 It can also potentially cause you to exceed your account allotment for custom metrics.
-To avoid this situation, you can set up rules in Observability Pipelines to prevent cardinality spikes.

 ### Solution

-To set cardinality limits on tag keys, use Observability Pipelines' [`tag_cardinality_limits` transform][9].
+To avoid this situation, you can set up rules in Observability Pipelines to prevent cardinality spikes.

-This transform enables you to set the limit on the tag cardinality.
+Use Observability Pipelines' [`tag_cardinality_limits` transform][9] to set cardinality limits on tag keys.
 It can drop the metric name entirely or any tag keys that exceeds the tag cardinality limit.
 You can set the following attributes in the transform:

 - `value_limit`: How many distinct values to accept for any given tag key.
 - `limit_exceeded_action`: Controls what should happen when a metric comes in with a tag that would exceed the configured limit on cardinality.
 You have the option to set it to: